dc-choi/dc-choi/README.md

 ### DongChul Choi
 Hi.
 This is DongChul.

-I am currently working as a Web Backend Developer at WizClass.

 I have experience working and communicating with people throughout my career.

 and I have experience improving performance and refactoring legacy code to solve problems.